patrick-barth/PARANOID/docs/source/ABOUT.rst

 About barcodes and UMIs
 -----------------------
-Barcodes and UMIs (also called random barcodes) are nucleotide sequences that can be added to every read.
-Barcodes are experiment or sample specific and are used to differentiate reads from different experiments after they were multiplexed for sequencing.
-A certain nucleotide sequence is assigned to every experiment which will then be present at a distinct position within every read from that experiment.
-By :ref:`providing these nucleotide information <barcodes>` tools can assign all reads to their appropriate experiment.
+Barcodes and UMIs (unique molecular identifiers, also known as random barcodes) are short nucleotide sequences added to each read during library preparation. **Barcodes** are experiment- or sample-specific used to distinguish reads from different experiments that were multiplexed for sequencing.
+Each experiment is assigned a unique barcode sequence, which appears at a defined position within every read from that experiment.
+By :ref:`providing these sequences <barcodes>`, tools can assign reads to their respective experiments.
-UMIs are nucleotide sequences consisting of random nucleotides.
-They are used in order to differentiate reads that were actually present multiple times and PCR duplictates.
-Since they are random, the possibility of 2 reads that are not PCR duplicates is extremely low given that a UMI of 9-nt provides 262144 different possible sequences.
-When 2 reads allign to the exact same position and also possess the same UMI they are considered PCR duplicates and therefore all but one are discarded.
+**UMIs** are random nucleotide sequences used to differentiate between true biological duplicates and PCR duplictates.
+Since UMIs are randomly generated, the probability of two distinct molecules sharingthe same UMI is extremely low.
+For example, a 9-nt UMI can provide 262144 possible combinations.
+When 2 reads allign to the exact same genomic position and share the same UMI, they are considered PCR duplicates and all but one are discarded.
 Example of barcode sequences:

 .. raw:: html